 NOTE: Some officials of online schools may not certify FTA on the SSA-1372-BK because the online school does not require at least 20 hours of scheduled school attendance.
 In these cases, deny the claim because we cannot establish FTA.

-Fax the SSA-1372-BK into the Non-Disability Repository for Evidentiary Documents (NDRed) or eDIB for retention in the Claims File Records Management System (CFRMS).
-Destroy the paper copy after verifying receipt of the document in CFRMS.
-If PC action is necessary, in addition to faxing the form into CFRMS, fax the form to the Paperless fax number of the appropriate PC.
+Fax the SSA-1372-BK into the Non-Disability Repository for Evidentiary Documents (NDRed) or eDIB for retention in the Claims File User Interface (CFUI).
+Destroy the paper copy after verifying receipt of the document in CFUI.
+If PC action is necessary, in addition to faxing the form into CFUI, fax the form to the Paperless fax number of the appropriate PC.